RidiculousPower/cascading_configuration/README.md

 * sudo gem install cascading-configuration

-## Downward-Transforming Values ##

-Downward-Transforming Values are not yet 100% implemented, but the remainder is minimal and will be coming soon.

-Each time a child is registered, Downward-Transforming Values are processed via a block to produce the new value that the inheriting instance will receive.

-Final details still being determined.

 # Usage #

 Since CascadingConfiguration produces configurations for both singletons and instances, include or extend of a CascadingConfiguration module (for instance CascadingConfiguration::Setting) also causes the including instance to be extended by module::ClassInstance (ie CascadingConfiguration::Setting::ClassInstance).

 The result is that extending will enable only the singleton, whereas including will enable both singleton and instances.

-## Basic Examples ##

 Each module supports the same pattern for naming methods it provides.